pedal set calibration

 - The inputs in the video are a bit jumpy.
 This is due to interference from the power brick used to power the laptop that was used to film this video.
 This shouldn't happen on your PC

 - Even if you are using iRacing, please make sure that you turn your potentiometer so that it reads almost zero within DIView.
 This will ensure that your pedals have the proper rotation

 - Older sims may require you to edit the numbers within DIView in order for your inputs to read from 0-full.
 Most sims do not use RAW data, so tweaking the numbers may be required

 - The allen wrench needed to loosen the set screw on the potenitometer arm is in the accessories package shipped with your pedals

-Calibration for the PT-1 in batches "4" and below
+Calibration for the PT-1 in batches "4" and earlier

 IMPORTANT: If you have batch 4 pedals, your X and Y axis may be reversed.
 Your pedals will still function normally after calibration.
 We apologize for this confusion.